-2018 Advocacy Agenda
+2019 Advocacy Agenda

 - Ensure Regulatory Frameworks That Promote Innovation: Ensure United States regulatory policies provide clear and reasonable pathways for scientific research and therapy approvals.

-Invest in Innovation
+Investment in Innovation

-Multi-year, continuous funding for the Special Diabetes Program (SDP) which provides $150 million a year in T1D research through the National Institutes of Health (NIH), is a top advocacy priority for JDRF.
+Multi-year, continuous funding for the Special Diabetes Program (SDP), which provides $150 million a year in T1D research through the National Institutes of Health (NIH), is a top advocacy priority for JDRF.

-Promote Regulatory Frameworks that Spur Innovation
+Ensure Regulatory Frameworks that Promote Innovation

 JDRF is engaging the FDA to encourage regulatory frameworks for T1D therapies that promote continued innovation and improve public health, including: